-- 5. Selection considerations - Potential additions to the collection are reviewed for a wide array of characteristics, relating to their consistency with the overall collection, physical characteristics, quality, cost, and potential information and/or entertainment value.
-Examples of specific considerations include the following: General appearance and quality - Purpose and use includes entertainment, reference, updating of collection, and extending collection, particularly in new areas in which few such media are available - Content accuracy, currency, validity, reliability, subject matter, sufficient variety of content to meet needs of diverse background and interests; suitable for intended audience; free of sexual, religious, ethnic, and other bias, or bias inappropriate to purpose; external critical appraisals and reviews - Format good quality of paper and ink or other physical characteristics; durability appropriate to intended and anticipated use, illustrations (such as drawings, photographs, or reproductions) that are clear, legible, and well-placed to fit text or sight/sound, attractive cover, advertising appropriate and suitably placed.
-Print-dependent layout and size suitable for target audience - Further evaluation is dependent on intended purpose consistent with facts
+- Selection considerations Potential additions to the collection are reviewed for a wide array of characteristics, relating to their consistency with the overall collection, physical characteristics, quality, cost, and potential information and/or entertainment value.
+Examples of specific considerations include the following: General appearance and quality - Purpose and use includes entertainment, reference, collection updates and extensions,, particularly in new areas with limited media available - Content accuracy, currency, validity, reliability, subject matter, sufficient variety of content to meet needs of diverse background and interests; suitable for intended audience; free of sexual, religious, ethnic, and other bias, or bias inappropriate to purpose; external critical appraisals and reviews - Format good quality of paper and ink or other physical characteristics; durability appropriate to intended and anticipated use, illustrations (such as drawings, photographs, or reproductions) that are clear, legible, and well-placed to fit text or sight/sound, attractive cover. - Further evaluation is dependent on intended purpose